ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ])
 ```

 The transform might be used directly by the DataLoader.
-Several experiments were ran, varying train set size, regularization, the weights used, etc. When the model does not use pre-trained weights, it will perform poorly as, due to its huge size, it needs plenty of training in order to even learn how to overfit the training set.
-The experiments showed that, after 100 epochs, the model had an accuracy in the same order of magnitude with random guessing.
-Using pre-trained weights generates very good results, even for a small number of epochs and a relatively low train set size, indicating that the original model's parameter perform well on the new task.
-As it can be seen in Figure 9, early stoping as a regularization can render good results while saving on computation.
+Several experiments were run, varying train set sizes, regularization, weights used, etc. When the model does not use pre-trained weights, it will perform poorly as, due to its huge size, it needs plenty of training in order to even learn how to overfit the training set.
+The experiments showed that, after 100 epochs, the model had accuracy in the same order of magnitude as random guessing.
+Using pre-trained weights generates very good results, even for a small number of epochs and a relatively low train set size, indicating that the original model's parameter performs well on the new task.
+As can be seen in Figure 9, early stopping as a regularization can render good results while saving on computation.
 Even though the training loss decreases in Figure 10, it does not generalize to the training data in Figure 11.
-It is worth mentioning that running the model with pre-trained weights and using weight decay produces unsatisfactory results, similar with random guessing.
+It is worth mentioning that running the model with pre-trained weights and using weight decay produces unsatisfactory results, similar to random guessing.
 Apart from weight decay, other regularization techniques might be considered in the future, as the model seems to overfit on the training set, in Figure 8.
 By using smaller train set sizes, such as 512 or 256 images, the results obtained are very similar, at a much lower computational price.

 | <img width="100%" alt="FMTrainingAccuracy" src="https://user-images.githubusercontent.com/74194871/232315401-cff9ae94-9eb0-4dda-82e1-636f3aa1908d.png">| <img width="100%" alt="FMValidationAccuracy" src="https://user-images.githubusercontent.com/74194871/232315420-109cb863-b23d-4aa5-ad38-f8407140b1db.png">|
 |:--:|:--:|